anthonyrota/awaken/docs/00-introduction.md

 ## <a name="supported-languages"></a>Supported Languages

-MicroStream is written in [TypeScript](https:\/\/www.typescriptlang.org\/), a superset of JavaScript, and provides TypeScript typings out-of-the-box.
+Microstream is written in [TypeScript](https:\/\/www.typescriptlang.org\/), a superset of JavaScript, and provides TypeScript typings out-of-the-box.
 There are no flow typings as it is a complex task to automatically generate them from the TypeScript source files due to the fact that flow shares it's type namespace with it's variable namespace, meaning there are several collisions after conversion.

 Because TypeScript is a superset of JavaScript and conversion between the two for small examples is trivial, the examples shown in this documentation are written in TypeScript.